 This is part of a series on how to structure a growth team, in particular the marketing resources that generate sales leads.
 Every resourcing model along the in-house to outsourced spectrum was covered in the four-part series, with each guest giving their take from their respective position as an internal or external resource.
 Their views are here in these episodes as well as in a webinar hosted by the agency behind this podcast, Marketing What’s New.
 To hear the full panel’s answers on which in-house or outsourced model is right for your company, go watch the recording on the Marketing What’s New site – it’s ungated.

-This episode talks with Ryan Paul Gibson, the head of RPG Marketing in Ottawa, Canada.
+This episode talks with Ryan Paul Gibson, the head of Content Lift in Ottawa, Canada.
 He’s also a producer of short films and documentaries, and previously worked as a reporter for CBC Ottawa.

 Ryan’s key points:

 - How much a fractional marketer can be accountable for meeting objectives and target numbers, as long as they are involved in setting the inputs behind the programs that make those outcomes happen.

 - How technologies like SaaS tools have evolved the marketing function to being more receptive to outsourced marketers.

 - The fact that connecting/disconnecting with a consultant is relatively easy, compared to in-house staff